MichaelCurrin/workflow-builder/index.md

 ## GitHub Pages

+1. To deploy your application, first run the build command for Jekyll or your Node app (e.g. React, Vue or Next.js).
+2. Then setup this action to point to that directory e.g. in `_site` or `build`.
+3. The action will copy the content root of the `gh-pages` branch (this it is default behavior).
+4. When that commit is pushed, then your GH Pages site will reload, using the latest content.

-For more info and actions related, see [GH Pages](https://michaelcurrin.github.io/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/) in my Code Cookbook.
+For more info and related workflows and actions, see [GH Pages](https://michaelcurrin.github.io/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/) in my Code Cookbook.

 ```yaml
 - name: Deploy 🚀